vseslavcharodei/tftp-monitor/README.md

 2. Check if the system log file that script is going to check for TFTP-Rejected messages is available (mounted into Pod and can be opened for reading).
 Finish with error if file is not available, so Kubernetes will restart Pod where script is running.
 3. Extract data from log and look for any appearance of LOG messages about TFTP connection rejection from kernel:
-- script add information about source IP addresses and counts of rejected connections;
+- script adds information about source IP addresses and counts of rejected connections;
 - script takes only last $nlines lines from the syslog file in order to speed up the lookup.

-> NOTE: If in your case script cannot find brute-force attempt, however, you are seeing this attempts in syslog it may be related to the fact that your system logs a lot of messages per second and script simply cannot find defined time gap in $nlines last lines of system log file.
+> NOTE: If in your case script cannot find brute-force attempt, however, you are seeing this attempts in syslog it may be related to the fact that your Host OS logs a lot of messages per second to the system log and script simply cannot find attempts in N last lines of system log file.
-> In this case consider increasing this parameter, so script will be able to find brute-force attempts in the log
+> In this case consider increasing $nlines parameter, so script will be able to find brute-force attempts in the log

-4. Script evaluates if any TFTP connections was rejected due to the fact that TFTP connections rate exceeds the limit defined in firewall:
+4. Script evaluates if any TFTP connections were rejected due to the fact that TFTP connections rate exceeds the limit defined in firewall:
 - if any attempts were found script composes email with report and send it to external email address:
 > NOTE: if remote SMTP server for sending alert to recepient is not available, script exits with error, so, Kubernetes will restart the Job immidiately;
-- if attempts are not detected script prints appropriate message to the STDOUT and predefined log file on Host machine and finishes without errors.
+- if attempts are not detected script prints appropriate message to the STDOUT and predefined log file on Host machine, then finishes.

----
->Script is able to print log messages into STDOUT and log file on Host machine mounted as volume to the Pod (see func **log()**):
+Script is able to print log messages into STDOUT and log file on Host machine mounted as volume to the Pod (see func **log()**).
->- in case log is not available, script will only prints log messages to STDOUT
+>In case log is not available, script will only prints log messages to STDOUT

 -------------------------
 ### Choose testing envinronment:

-Considering that I do not need a real cluster/quorum with a few nodes for the task, to make test setup faster, I've chosen minikube, as it is:
+Considering that I do not need a real cluster with a few nodes for this task, I've decided to choose **minikube**, as it is:
 - simple (in comparison to KIND);
-- lightweight one node Kubernetes cluster that can be used for test purposes.
+- lightweight (one node Kubernetes cluster that can be used for test purposes).

-Also, it has a large community, most probably I'll be able to find a solution to any issue that I'll get with installation and deployment.
+Also, it has a large community, so most probably I'll be able to find a solution to any issue that I'll get with installation and deployment.

 -------------------------
 ### How to make a Kubernetes deployment: